MathhewDu/COM4520-Darwin-weaing-of-ventilators/README.md

 # Team Lima: weaing-of-ventilators

-Download original data from https://drive.google.com/file/d/1ZcWj0sgDppnHnvlNZ7j3DPnZoJn3OTnt/view?usp=sharing, and put it in the root directory of the repository
+The original data set is not allowed to be public, therefore only provided a sample data set called "sample_output_weaning_data_all_v4".
+Before use the models, motify dataset that followed the sample dataset's form.

 The folder Model contains the model and the Dataloader.
 The folder Data contains the data pre-process file.